openstack/magnum/doc/source/user/kubernetes-load-balancer.rst

         app: nginx
       type: LoadBalancer

-Please refer to the `quickstart <https://docs.openstack.org/developer/magnum/ userguide.html>`_ guide on how to connect to Kubernetes running on the launched cluster.
+Please refer to :ref:`quickstart` on how to connect to Kubernetes running on the launched cluster.
 Assuming a Kubernetes cluster named k8sclusterv1 has been created, deploy the pod and service using following commands::